brailyguzman/MERN-TypeScript-Setup-Guide/README.md

-# MERN TypeScript Project Setup
+# MERN TypeScript Project Setup Guide

 Hello, I'm Braily Guzman.
 Welcome to my guide on setting up a MERN stack project using TypeScript.
 This guide is designed to help both beginners and experienced developers to set up a fully functional development environment for MERN stack development.